-25-HDP
+26-HDP

-(Released April 2024)
+(Released April 2025)

-HURRICANE DATA PROVISIONS (HDP)

-2025 AND SUCCEEDING CROP YEARS
+HURRICANE DATA PROVISIONS (HDP) 2025 AND SUCCEEDING CROP YEARS

 These provisions document the procedures for determining the counties where a loss is triggered for Hurricane Insurance Protection-Wind Index (HIP-WI) Endorsement and the Tropical Storm (TS) Option.
-The county loss trigger is determined using data provided from the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Census Bureau.
-The data may be modified in the actuarial documents or special provisions of insurance.
+The County Loss Trigger is determined using data provided from the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Census Bureau.
+The data may be modified in the actuarial documents or Special Provisions.